evilsocket/phpgibson/README.md

 1. [unlock](#unlock) - Remove the lock on a given key.
 1. [munlock](#munlock) - Remove the lock on keys verifying the given expression.
 1. [count](#count) - Count items for a given expression.
+1. [sizeof](#sizeof) - Return the size of the value with the given key, if the value is LZF encoded its compressed size is returned.
+1. [msizeof](#msizeof) - Return the total size of values for the given expression, if one or more values are LZF encoded their compressed size is returned.
+1. [encof](#encof) - Return the encoding of the value with the given key.
 1. [stats](#stats) - Get system stats about the Gibson instance.
 1. [ping](#ping) - Ping the server instance to refresh client last seen timestamp.